Online Bill Pay

 CUSTOMER SERVICE

 The Borough strives to provide the highest quality service to our residents.
 Staff are available for in-person customer service and are available to assist you via phone and email.
 Appointments may also be made to meet with individual staff members, as required.
-Correspondence to the offices may be sent via mail (P.O.
-Box 310, Waynesboro, PA 17268) or placed in the drop box located at the front of the municipal building (55 E. Main Street), next to the exit door.
+Correspondence to the offices may be sent via mail to P.O.
+Box 310, Waynesboro, PA 17268 or placed in the drop box located at the front of the municipal building located at 55 E. Main Street, next to the exit door.
 Public meetings are conducted in-person as listed on the “Calendar” section of this website.

-WE ALSO ENCOURAGE ONLINE PAYMENTS THROUGH OUR NEW CUSTOMER PORTAL: https://wba.authoritypay.com.
+WE ALSO ENCOURAGE ONLINE PAYMENTS THROUGH OUR CUSTOMER PORTAL: https://wba.authoritypay.com.

 The Borough of Waynesboro utilizes Muni-Link (by Link Computer Corporation) software which allows you, our valued customers, to have more control over your utility bills through our online customer portal.
 You can access your past billing and payment history … all from your computer or mobile device.
 WHEN YOU RECEIVE YOUR NEXT UTILITY BILL, PLEASE NOTE THE CID NUMBER PROVIDED IN THE UPPER RIGHT CORNER.
 THIS UNIQUE ID NUMBER IS NEEDED TO REGISTER FOR ONLINE ACCESS TO YOUR ACCOUNT THROUGH THE CUSTOMER PORTAL.